Energy Smart Eastside Heat Pump Rebates

 For Rentals

-Energy Smart Eastside offers a $1,000 instant rebate for rental property owners who purchase a Mitsubishi, Bryant, or Carrier heat pump through a contractor in our trusted installer network.
-The rebate is available to rental property owners living within the city limits of Bellevue, Issaquah, Kirkland, Mercer Island, Redmond, and Sammamish.
+Energy Smart Eastside offers a $1,000 rebate for homeowners who purchase a Mitsubishi, Bryant, or Carrier heat pump through a contractor in our trusted installer network.

-Energy Smart Eastside also offers a $5,000 bonus rebate on top of the $1,000.
-This bonus rebate applies to moderate-income households earning below 150% of the Area’s Median Income.
-Combining these incentives means you could save up to $6,000 on a heat pump!
+Energy Smart Eastside also offers a $5,000 bonus rebate.
+This bonus rebate applies to rental properties where the combined tenant household income is below 150% of the Area’s Median Income.

 How to Participate